yashovardhan3304/Bookmyshow/README.md

-# amazon-clone
+# Bookmyshow
-this is a amazon clone  only  frontend only not back end .this is my first repo. author-yashovardhan
+a movie ticket booking project which implements core java this is my first repo. author-yashovardhan